IOB: Frequently Asked Questions — FAQ

 What does IOB do?

-- Now — Smart VC™: IOB invests in startups, with a focus on regulated financial, legal, accounting, tax services companies and dApps developers, with the help our Social Investment Platform (SIP);
+Smart VC™: IOB invests in startups, with a focus on regulated financial, legal, accounting, tax services companies, and dApps developers, with the help our Social Investment Platform (SIP);

-- Late 2018 — Adding Smart Trading: High-performance algorithmic trading strategies to take advantage of the volatility of crypto markets, and to protect existing holdings by hedging.
+Adding Smart Trading™: High-performance algorithmic trading strategies to take advantages of the volatility of crypto markets, and to protect existing holdings by hedging.
 We currently manage our own funds through our Smart Trading™ System.
 Developing the Proof of Enquiries & Trades (PoET) protocol;

 Connecting Smart Trading™ with professional portfolio management and risk control tools with major exchanges.
 Opening trading strategy, portfolio and risk management APIs to institutional traders.
-Adding Smart Exchange (SmX): P2P exchange trading platform built for sophisticated, experienced and qualified traders.
+Adding Smart Exchange: P2P exchange trading platform built for sophisticated, experienced and qualified traders.
 Standard proprietary trading strategies are built-in for automatic trading.
 Traders can execute their own strategies on the software platform, and also mirror their trades with other ‘top traders’ or 3rd-party trading strategies;

-- Late 2019 — Adding IREN: A crypto business alliance of regulated, licensed and legal broker-dealers, trading systems and clearing agents in North America, Europe and Asia;
+Adding IREN: A crypto business alliance of regulated, licensed and legal broker-dealers, trading systems and clearing agents in North America, Europe, and Asia;

 What does IOB stand for?